ucb-rit/savio-training-containers-2021/containers.md

 # Terminology/Overview

- - image: a bundle of files, including the operating system, system libraries, software, and possibly data and files associated with the software
+ - *image*: a bundle of files, including the operating system, system libraries, software, and possibly data and files associated with the software
     - may be stored as a single file (e.g., Singularity) or a group of files (e.g., Docker)
- - container: a virtual environment based on an image (i.e., a running instance of an image)
+ - *container*: a virtual environment based on an image (i.e., a running instance of an image)
     - software running in the container sees this environment
- - registry: a source of images
+ - *registry*: a source of images
+ - *host*: the actual machine on which the container runs

 # Terminology/Overview, take 2